fabizzo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-script that adds execute permission to the owner of the file hello
+Script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello